clintjhill/ember-parse-adapter/README.md

 Issues
 ------

-* Demo is rough due to Parse acct dependency.
+* Demo is not out-of-the-box due to Parse acct dependency.
 * findQuery implementation is a bit weak/brittle.
 Needs full [Parse Query](https://parse.com/docs/rest#queries-constraints).
 * Error conditions are handled only by logging the error.

 Roadmap
 -------

-* Parse User implementation
 * Parse Roles implementation
 * Parse ACL implementation
 * Parse Relation for many-to-many associations.